When are you entitled to disobey a police order?

 A couple of years ago, a state trooper in Texas stopped a car that Sandra Bland was driving, allegedly because Bland failed to signal a turn.
 Bland was smoking a cigarette.
 The officer told her to put the cigarette out.
 Bland refused.
 Bland wasn’t violating any law by smoking the cigarette and the cigarette did not interfere with the officer’s performance of his duties.

 The officer kept telling Bland “I’m giving you a lawful order” but no Texas law expressly authorizes a police officer to tell a driver not to smoke in the driver’s own car.
 Whether the order was lawful is unclear.
 Apparently believing that Bland was refusing a lawful order, the trooper arrested Bland.
-She died in her jail cell, probably as the result of suicide.
+She later died in her jail cell.

 As FreeAdvice has discussed, police officers often order people to stop recording police encounters.
 Courts have generally held that those orders are unlawful because individuals have a constitutional right to document the actions of public officials in a public place.
 But smoking isn’t a constitutional right, so cases like Sandra Bland’s are less clear.

 In the end, doing what a police officer demands is the safest route to follow, but it is also the route that leads to a loss of liberty.
 The better answer is for states to more clearly define the orders that police are entitled to give and that individuals are required to obey.